rad-sc/rad-sc.github.io/index.md

 ---
 ### [A Spatial Analysis of Florida with Sea Level Rise](/project1_486/index.md)
 ### [Project 2]
+### [Labs] (/labs/index.md)
 ### [Comparing Geotagged #COVID19 Tweets to Geotagged #ToiletPaper tweets](/Lab6/index.md)
 ---
 ## USDA Forest Service Research
 ---
 ### [Baltimore Stewardship Mapping Project](https://www.nrs.fs.fed.us/stew-map/baltimore/)
 As a research assistant for the USDA Forest Service I am updating Baltimore’s comprehensive map of the hundreds of civic groups partcipiating in environmental stewardship in Baltimore as part of the 2019 Baltimore STEWMAP Project.
+Below is an image of my most recent updates, however the map is still incomplete at this time.
+More information about Baltimore's stewardship mapping project can be found at the Forest Service's website, click the title above to be redirected to the site!
 <br><br>
 <img src="images/Screenshot (92).png?raw=true"/>